techwraith/techwraith.com/intro.md

-_Hi, I'm Dan._ I build [systems](https://www.goodreads.com/book/show/3828902-thinking-in-systems) for people and computers.
+_Hello there.
+I'm Dan._

+I build [systems][1] to help teams do their best work.

-I lead the engineering team at [Eaze](https://www.eaze.com).
+I lead the engineering team at [Eaze][2].
 My goal there is to build a team that is compassionate, collaborative, autonomous, and eager to solve problems for real people.
 Teams with these qualities are effective at building and operating high performance businesses.

 I’ve been building products with teams who use technology to solve real-world problems for over a decade.
 In that time I've developed some core beliefs: